scrtlabs/snip20-reference-impl/README.md

 ## Play with it on testnet

-The deployed SSCRT contract address on the testnet is `TBD` and label `TBD`
+The deployed SSCRT contract address on the testnet is `secret1umwqjum7f4zmp9alr2kpmq4y5j4hyxlam896r3` and label `sscrt`

 ## Troubleshooting